 and Option

 types are there.
 It kind of means we need some level of generic support.
 We can have special handling for Result and Option types without generic.
-So we can write something like:

 -- integer result to-integer: string value: